What Can I Do If I Find Mould In The Workplace?

 The Law Of… Ridding The Workplace Of Mould

-According to the World Health Organisation (WHO), in Europe it is estimated that 10-50% of indoor spaces (depending on country) where people spend prolonged periods of time that are damp.
+According to the World Health Organisation (WHO), in Europe it is estimated that 10-50% of indoor spaces (depending on country) where people spend prolonged periods of time are damp.
 Excessive dampness can lead to mould and mould can be a huge threat to health.

 Industrial Disease specialist, Phillip Gower, provides his insight on mould and what to do if you find it within your workspace.